 HMGB1 is a chromatin protein, meaning that it helps to organize DNA and regulate its transcription in the nucleus of cells.
 It is secreted by immune cells – including monocytes, macrophages, and dendritic cells – and promotes the inflammatory response.

 The current study used mucous and muscle tissue from the airways of people with mild to moderate cases of asthma.
 Smooth muscle in the airways is known to contribute significantly to the symptoms of asthma; it overcontracts, increases in mass, and releases chemicals involved in the inflammation response.

 Once analyzed, data from the samples showed that HMGB1 is, as expected, a pivotal factor in the etiology of asthma.
-Although HMGB1 has been implicated in asthma in earlier studies, these results add a new level of detail.
+Although HMGB1 has been implicated in asthma in

 “We have shown that the amount of HMGB1, a protein that can be released in the airways by cells involved in inflammation or by damaged cells, is increased in the mucous from the airways of people with severe asthma.”